 The goal of this section is to describe the group's previous work and the methodologies that compete with those proposed in this project, and to justify the need for the proposed innovation.
 The literature review should be critical.
 Simply referring to previous work without commenting of the contribution the work makes to the approach proposed in your project or without mentioning its limitations is neither significant nor useful.
 Previous results of the PI and the research team are viewed favorably.
 The evaluators look at this section to evaluate the vision and the knowledge that the PI has regarding the state of the art and the reasons why the PI believes that the methodologies proposed will perform the best.
-The PI must convince the evaluators that he/she and the research team have the background needed and understand the open problems in the field of research in which the proposal falls.
+The PI must convince the evaluators that he/she and the research in which the proposal falls.